-Especially, in the examination process, a trademark in correspondence to (1) and (2) is considered to guess what the trademark is used with unfair intention.
+Especially, in the examination process, a trademark in correspondence to (1) and (2) is presumed to be used for unfair intention.

 (1) A trademark which is identical or very similar to a well-known trademark in other countries or a trademark well-known throughout Japan.